taylorhickem/fpt_gic_auto_driving/README.md

 ```
 >crash

 Welcome to Crash!
 Auto driving car simulation.
 To get started, select from any of these available commands:
+'menu': return to this main menu
-'crash start': setup the simulation
+'setup': setup the simulation
-'crash run': run the simulation
+'run': run the simulation
-'crash test': run unit tests
-'crash exit'
+'exit'
 ```